TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-3-untitled.md

    take less than a day; or the roads around the mountains that would take a week instead.
  - There's an ancient connection between the city and the elven village.
-   The eldest son of Lord Rehani was meant to marry an elf from there but that was before the Rehanis were overthrown by the Morcants.
+   The eldest son of King Rehani was meant to marry an elf from there but that was before the Morcant family took over rule from the Rehani.

 ### Ironwood Street hideout